shirleyChou/Blog/content/post/week2-andrew-ng-machine-learning.md

 So if n is large, use gradient descent to avoid to pay this all in q time, but if n is relatively small, then the normal equation might give you a better way to solve the parameters.

 ##### What does the small and large means?
-if n is in the order of a thousand, still use  normal equation.
+If n is in the order of a thousand, still use  normal equation.
 But if n is ten thousand, inverting a ten-thousand by ten-thousand matrix starts to get kind of slow.
 And may then to lean in the direction of gradient descent.
 It is hard to give a strict number.
 It is usually around then thousand that start to consider switching over normal equation to gradient descent.